charles-uno/charles-uno.github.io/_drafts/2019-02-25-markdown-to-pdf.md

 tags: stem
 ---

 If we're writing a document that'll be released to the public, Word (or similar) is probably the tool for the job.
-We can pull in our organization's letterhead, tweak fonts and colors, drop in some images, and wrap the text around them.
-With a bit of finagling, Word's under-the-hood HTML[^2] gives us the horsepower to do basically whatever we want.
+It can pull in a letterhead template, tweak fonts and colors, drop in some images, and wrap the text around them.
+With a bit of finagling, Word's under-the-hood HTML[^2] has the horsepower to do basically whatever we want.

 [^2]: If you change the `.docx` extension to `.zip`, you can unzip a Word document and look at the HTML and style elements for yourself!

-The thing is, a lot of times, we're not looking to finagle.
-Word's default style looks mediocre, and we'd rather not fall down the rabbit hole of trying to fix it.
+The thing is, a lot of times, I'm not looking to finagle.
+Word's default style looks mediocre, and I'd rather not fall down the rabbit hole of trying to fix it.
 And after a decade-plus of writing code, Word's mouse-heavy[^3] workflow feels like driving with the parking brake on.
-We just want to write our piece, hit a button, and have it look sharp!
+I just want to write my piece, hit a button, and have it look sharp!

 [^3]: The mouse is intuitive, but the keyboard is a much faster way to enter information into a computer -- especially if it needs to be precise.